 As you can see, fraud detection is a multi-step process.
 As the purchase is made, the process begins, undergoing several steps before arriving at the ‘decision’ regarding the transaction.

-The company provides a little detail about each step, saying that it first engages in device and browser fingerprinting, behavioral analytics, and proxy detection.
+The company provides some detail about each step, saying that it first engages in device and browser fingerprinting, behavioral analytics, and proxy detection.
 It states that it then augments that information with additional details from in-house sources, social media, and third parties.
 It explains the “linking” step as utilizing linking technology to look for connections between the current order and all of the orders placed through the Riskified system.
 Lastly, the machine learning component analyzes all of the information gathered to make a determination regarding the order’s legitimacy.
 An “approve” means less chance of fraud, while a “decline” indicates a fraudulent transaction.

 Riskified is confident in its system and offers a 100% chargeback guarantee, stating that they cover every approval 100%.
 If you process an “approved” transaction that is later subject to a chargeback, Riskified covers the cost associated with that chargeback.